MichaelCurrin/coding-blog/_posts/2020-04-09-who-needs-tests-anyway.md

 > Write tests unless you have a really good reason not too.

 That attitude starts with a fresh perspective - test everything.
-And be deliberate if you want to not have tests.
+Be deliberate if you want to not have tests and reassess that later on.
+Whether you have tests or not, at the very least test your application locally and on production.
+Even if you are pretty sure you change worked, there is a risk that something you did was wrong or had an incorrect or impleid assumption or something else changed that you did not know about.

 ## Story of no tests